-So this year, we bring you the latest addition to the series we call “Love on Comm Ave.”
+So for Valentine’s Day 2019, we bring you the latest addition to the series we call “Love on Comm Ave.”
 Some of the couples featured in our photo essay are relative newlyweds, others have been married for decades.
 Their stories are a celebration of love.
+Take a look.

-Morgan (Perry) Whitten (COM’14) and Ryan Whitten (COM’14) were both transfers to BU (she from the University of Pittsburgh and he from SUNY Oneonta), and they met during transfer student orientation in summer 2012.
+Morgan (Perry) Whitten and Ryan Whitten were both transfers to BU (she from the University of Pittsburgh and he from SUNY Oneonta), and they met during transfer student orientation in summer 2012.
 They found they were in several classes together and started dating at the end of September as juniors.
 “She had an air of intelligence about her,” Ryan recalls, “and she had her act together.”
 Morgan says she was attracted to Ryan’s passion for his hobbies, which include music (he’s a guitar player), videography, and photography.
-They were married in October 2018.
+They were married this past October.
 There was “a sense that he knew what he wanted in life,” says Morgan.
 Ryan’s response: “It was you.”
 Morgan works in digital advertising, Ryan is a software engineer, and they live in Charlestown, Mass.

-Are you a couple who met at BU and would like to share your story in a future Bostonia photo essay?
+Are you a couple who met at BU and would like to share your story in a future BU Today Valentine’s Day photo essay?
 Do you know of a couple you think we should profile?
 Email John O’Rourke at firstname.lastname@example.org.

 Read previous “Love on Comm Ave” pieces here.